 Auslan is the sign language of the Australian Deaf Community.
 The term Auslan is an acronym of “Australian sign language”.

 The language shares similarities with British & New Zealand Sign Languages and has also been influenced by Irish and American sign languages.
-It started and developed at the Royal Institute for Deaf and Blind Children and the Victorian College for the Deaf in the 1800’s.
+It started and was developed at the Royal Institute for Deaf and Blind Children and the Victorian College for the Deaf in the 1800’s.

 Auslan’s vocabulary and grammar are distinct from the English language and like other languages, evolves over time and changes with use.
 There are also minor variations in vocabulary across the country.